Keith Raffel: Business/academic career

-Writing Career
+Writing career

+Thrillers

-Raffel's first novel, Dot Dead, was published in 2006 by Midnight Ink, an imprint of Llewellyn Worldwide of Woodbury, Minnesota.
+Raffel's first novel, Dot Dead, was published in 2006 by Midnight Ink, an imprint of Llewellyn Worldwide.
 The murder mystery is set in Silicon Valley, and centers on Ian Michaels, a young technology executive.
 Michaels discovers his housekeeper, Gwendolyn Goldberg, dead on his bed when he returns home one day, and is suspected of her murder.
-The New York Times called Dot Dead "a murder mystery worthy of a Steve Jobs keynote presentation".
-Raffel followed up with his second novel in 2009, entitled Smasher, which was also published by Midnight Ink.
-Smasher continues the story of Ian Michaels as he defends his company from a potential takeover, investigates the work of his aunt at Stanford University's physics department, and protects his wife—a deputy district attorney—from a mysterious threat.
+The New York Times called Dot Dead “a murder mystery worthy of a Steve Jobs keynote presentation.”
+Smasher, Raffel's next book, continues the story of Ian Michaels as he defends his company from a potential takeover, investigates the work of his aunt at Stanford University's physics department, and protects his wife—a deputy district attorney—from a mysterious threat.

 Raffel's third novel, Drop By Drop: A Thriller, was published in 2011.
 The story's main character is Sam Rockman, a history professor at Stanford, who loses his wife in a bombing at San Francisco International Airport.
-Rockman reunites with a United States Senator for whom he had worked before graduate school, and is appointed to the Senate's Intelligence Committee to investigate the terrorist attack.
+Rockman is appointed to the Senate Intelligence Committee to investigate the terrorist attack.

-Raffel's fourth novel, A Fine and Dangerous Season, was self-published in September 2012 and republished by Thomas & Mercer, an imprint of Amazon Publishing, in November 2013.
+Raffel's fourth novel, A Fine and Dangerous Season, was published by Thomas & Mercer, an imprint of Amazon Publishing, in November 2013.
 The work of historical fiction is set during the Cuban Missile Crisis and is centered upon Nathan Michaels, a salesman for Hewlett-Packard who knew President Kennedy two decades earlier during their time at Stanford.
-Kennedy enlists Michaels to use his connections to a KGB agent to communicate with Soviet Premier Nikita Khrushchev and resolve the international crisis.
+Kennedy enlists Michaels to use his connections to a KGB agent to communicate with Soviet premier Nikita Khrushchev and resolve the international crisis.
 Reviews of Drop By Drop and A Fine and Dangerous Season have noted Raffel's professional experience in Washington, D.C. and the verisimilitude with which he portrayed the workings of the government in his novels.

 Raffel raised the funds to publish and publicize his fifth novel via a Kickstarter campaign where he crowd-sourced comments, edits, and suggestions.
-Maris Kreizman of Kickstarter commented, "It was the first time I'd come across a project in which an author specifically solicited editorial feedback from backers….
-This was a creative way to invite his audience in closer."
+Maris Kreizman of Kickstarter commented, “It was the first time I'd come across a project in which an author specifically solicited editorial feedback from backers….
+This was a creative way to invite his audience in closer.”
 In November 2014, Raffel’s novel Temple Mount was published.
 In it, high tech entrepreneur Alex Kalman rushes to his dying grandfather’s bedside and finds himself promising to find the Ark of the Covenant, missing for over 2,500 years.
 In Israel, Kalman picks up a partner in his quest—archeologist Rivka Golan.
 Within days they are targeted by a sniper, chased through the streets of Jerusalem by a bulldozer, interrogated by Israeli intelligence, and trapped in a tunnel under Jerusalem’s Temple Mount.

+Raffel's next novel, The Duplicate, is scheduled for publication in March 2027.
+On the book's first page, Joe Redmond awakens to find a dead man in his Silicon Valley home, but the corpse is no stranger.
+The body stiffening on the bed is... himself?